-Once you have placed a reorder through our site or app, or by speaking to us over the phone, we’ll send a prescription request to your GP surgery.
-As soon as we receive your prescription, we’ll dispense your medicine and send it to you by the courier service you have selected.
+Once you have placed a reorder through your GP surgery, they’ll send us your prescription, and we’ll dispense your medicine and send it to you by secure courier.

 Please note that if you are taking long-term treatment, you will still need to attend regular consultations and review sessions with your GP or specialist as required.
 Some medicines may require you have periodic testing, and again, you may need to do this in person through your GP surgery.